-Condition: Neither board members, officials, nor the employees of the Council met the one hour requirement training on the Prevention of Sexual Harassment Law.
+Condition: Not all of the board members, officials, nor the employees of the Council met the one hour requirement training on the Prevention of Sexual Harassment Law.

 Criteria: As of January 1, 2019 all public servants are required by R.S.
 42:343 to complete one hour per year training on the Prevention of Sexual Harassment Law.